abbyylam/CS361GroupProject/README.md

     - If starting Node terminal for Production, run 'npm start'
     - To start the React terminal, run 'npm start'

-> *The Development run will watch for updates in Node and update htem in the browser in real time
+> *The Development run will watch for updates in Node and update htem in the browser in real time.

 ---